MarieLynneBlock/Nanodegree-FrontEndWebDevelopment/README.md

 ## Course Layout

-### 1. Web Foundations
+1. Web Foundations
-#### 1.01 Nanodegree Orientation A
+⋅⋅⋅ 1.01 Nanodegree Orientation A
-  Front-End Nanodegree
+⋅⋅⋅⋅⋅⋅ Front-End Nanodegree
-  A Brief History of The Web
+⋅⋅⋅⋅⋅⋅ A Brief History of The Web
-  The Web Never Breaks
+⋅⋅⋅⋅⋅⋅ The Web Never Breaks
-  Problem Solving Strategies
+⋅⋅⋅⋅⋅⋅ Problem Solving Strategies

-#### 1.02 Career Services Available to You
+⋅⋅⋅ 1.02 Career Services Available to You
-  Meet the Careers Team
+⋅⋅⋅⋅⋅⋅ Meet the Careers Team
-  Your Udacity Profile
+⋅⋅⋅⋅⋅⋅ Your Udacity Profile

-1.03 Learning Online & Getting Help
+#### 1.03 Learning Online & Getting Help
+  Connecting with your community
+  Support from the Udacity Team
+  Final Tips

-1.04 HTML Syntax
+#### 1.04 HTML Syntax
 1.05 HTML Syntax Problem Set
 1.06 [PROJECT: Mockup to Article](https://github.com/MarieLynneBlock/Nanodegree-FrontEndWebDevelopment/tree/master/Project%201%20-%20Mockup%20to%20Article)
 1.07 CSS Syntax